tts123/OOP/README.md

-# This is the repository for my object oriented programming project
+## This repository is used for my object oriented programming project
-Using java and eclipse made a graphic user interface that creates menu for the restaurant or can be customized as the user wish
+Using java and eclipse, I made a graphic user interface that creates MENU for the restaurant or can be customized as the user wish.